-2.1.
+- 2.1.
 Organization of Newco.
-Harris has incorporated Newco as a new corporation under the laws of the State of Delaware for the sole purpose of effecting the Contribution Transaction, the Merger and the other transactions contemplated hereby (collectively, the "Transactions").
-The certificate of incorporation of Newco is in the form of Exhibit 2 and the bylaws of Newco are in the form of Exhibit 3 (collectively, the "Newco Governing Instruments").
-Pursuant to the Newco Governing Instruments, the authorized capital stock of Newco consists solely of shares of Class A Common Stock, par value \$0.01 per share (the "Class A Common Stock"), shares of Class B Common Stock, par value \$0.01 per share (the "Class B Common Stock"), and shares of preferred stock, par value \$0.01 per share (the "Preferred Stock"), the number of such shares to be reasonably determined by Harris and Stratex prior to the incorporation of Newco.
-Until the Effective Time, only one share of Newco Class B Common Stock shall be issued and outstanding (which is owned of record by Harris) and no shares of Class A Common Stock or Preferred Stock shall be issued or outstanding.
+Prior to the Closing, Harris shall incorporate Newco as a new corporation under the laws of the State of Delaware for the sole purpose of effecting the Contribution Transaction, the Merger and the other transactions contemplated hereby (collectively, the "Transactions").
+The certificate of incorporation of Newco shall be in the form of Exhibit 2 and the bylaws of Newco shall be in the form of Exhibit 3 (collectively, the "Newco Governing Instruments").
+Pursuant to the Newco Governing Instruments, the authorized capital stock of Newco shall consist solely of shares of Class A Common Stock, par value \$0.01 per share (the "Class A Common Stock"), shares of Class B Common Stock, par value \$0.01 per share (the "Class B Common Stock" and, collectively with the Class A Common Stock, the "Common Stock"), and shares of preferred stock, par value \$0.01 per share (the "Preferred Stock"), the number of such shares to be reasonably determined by Harris and Stratex prior to the incorporation of Newco.
+Immediately prior to the Effective Time, only one share of Newco Class B Common Stock shall be issued and outstanding (which shall be owned of record by Harris) and no shares of Class A Common Stock or Preferred Stock shall be issued or outstanding.
 The terms of the Class A Common Stock and the Class B Common Stock shall be substantially the same in all respects except that the holders of the Class B Common Stock shall have the additional right to vote separately as a class to elect the Harris Directors (as defined in Exhibit 2).
-If Harris transfers less than all of the Class B Common Stock to anyone other than an Affiliate of Harris, then the shares so transferred shall automatically and without any further action on the part of any Person convert into an equal number of shares of Class A Common Stock.
+If Harris transfers less than all of the Class B Common Stock to anyone other than an Affiliate of Harris, then the shares so transferred shall automatically and without any further action on the part of any Person convert into an equal number of shares of Class A Common Stock. - 2.2.

-- 2.2.
 Directors and Officers of Newco.
 Immediately prior to the Effective Time, the directors and officers of Newco shall be appointed in accordance with Schedule J. - 2.3.
 Organization of Merger Sub.
-Harris has caused Newco to incorporate Merger Sub as a new corporation under the laws of the State of Delaware for the sole purpose of effecting the Merger.
-The certificate of incorporation and bylaws of Merger Sub are in the forms attached hereto as Exhibit 4.
-Immediately prior to the Effective Time, the authorized capital stock of Merger Sub shall consist solely of 100 shares of common stock, par value \$0.01 per share (the "Merger Sub Stock") and all of such shares shall have been issued to Newco for \$1.00.
+Prior to the Closing, Harris shall cause Newco to incorporate Merger Sub as a new corporation under the laws of the State of Delaware for the sole purpose of effecting the Merger.
+The certificate of incorporation and bylaws of Merger Sub shall be in the forms attached hereto as Exhibit 4.
+Immediately prior to the Effective Time, the authorized capital stock of Merger Sub shall consist solely of 100 shares of common stock, par value \$0.01 per share (the "Merger Sub Stock") and all of such shares shall have been issued to Newco for \$1.00. - 2.4.
+Actions of Harris and Stratex.
+Prior to the Closing, Harris shall take all necessary action to cause the board of directors of (i) Newco to approve this Agreement and to authorize its execution and delivery by Newco and (ii) Merger Sub to approve, adopt and declare advisable this Agreement and to authorize its execution and delivery by Merger Sub.
+Thereafter and prior to the Closing, Harris and Stratex will take all necessary action to enter into an amendment of this Agreement to add Newco and Merger Sub as additional parties to this Agreement, which shall become effective upon their execution and delivery of such amendment by all four (4) parties.